ni/nimi-python/docs/niscope/class.rst

                 How long the digitizer waits after receiving the trigger to start acquiring data.
-Refer to :py:data:`niscope.Session.trigger_delay_time` for more information.
+Refer to :py:attr:`niscope.Session.trigger_delay_time` for more information.